braze-inc/braze-docs/_docs/_help/release_notes/deprecations/tls_deprecation.md

 ### Phase 1: October 1, 2017

-Braze will remove the ability to use the following ciphers from Braze's Web Dashboard and REST APIs:
+Braze will remove the ability to use the following ciphers from Braze's Web dashboard and REST APIs:

 - `TLS_RSA_WITH_AES_256_CBC_SHA`
 - `TLS_RSA_WITH_AES_128_CBC_SHA`